-Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: DermNet NZ Editor in Chief Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 April 2018.

 An atypical solar lentigo is a solar lentigo with unusual characteristics.
-The term may be used when a clinician is unsure whether a flat brown mark (a lentigo) is a solar lentigo (benign) or melanoma in situ (an early form of melanoma, which is a form of skin cancer).
+The term may be used when a clinician is unsure of whether a flat brown mark (a lentigo) is a benign solar lentigo or melanoma in situ (an early form of melanoma, a type of skin cancer).
 The plural of lentigo is lentigines.

-Byrom et al gave the name unstable solar lentigo to a specific kind of atypical solar lentigo in sun damaged skin .
-Unlike the usual solar lentigo, which is predominantly keratinocytic, the unstable lentigo has areas of melanocytic proliferation on histology.
+Byrom et al gave the name unstable solar lentigo to a specific kind of atypical solar lentigo in sun-damaged skin .
+Unlike the usual solar lentigo, which is predominantly keratinocytic, unstable lentigo has areas of melanocytic proliferation on histology.

-The illustrated atypical solar lentigines are large flat brown marks with irregular shape, structure and colour.
+Atypical solar lentigines are large flat brown marks with irregular shape, structure, and colour.

-Typical and atypical solar lentigines arise in sun damaged, ageing skin.
-Lentigines most commonly affect people over 50 years with fair skin (Fitzpatrick skin type 1 and 2) who spend a lot of time doing outdoor work or are outdoors for recreation.
+Typical and atypical solar lentigines arise in sun-damaged, ageing skin.
+Lentigines most commonly affect people over 50 years with fair skin (Fitzpatrick skin type I and II) who spend a lot of time doing outdoor work or outdoor recreation.

-Other features of sun damage may be present in surrounding, mottled skin .
+Other features of sun damage may be present in the surrounding, mottled skin .
 These can include:

 Atypical solar lentigines are thought to be caused by genetic changes in keratinocytes and in melanocytes due to exposure to ultraviolet radiation.
 A lichenoid keratosis is due to a local immune reaction.

-When compared to surrounding solar lentigines, an atypical solar lentigo:
+When compared to surrounding solar lentigines, an atypical solar lentigo may: